-If well-done burgers or charred hotdogs are your thing, you might want to read this: Regularly consuming well-done or charred meat may increase your risk of developing pancreatic cancer by up to 60 percent, according to a University of Minnesota study that tracked the eating habits of more than 62,000 people over a nine-year period.
+If well-done burgers or charred hotdogs are your thing, consider this: Regularly consuming well-done or charred meat may increase your risk of developing pancreatic cancer by up to 60 percent, according to a University of Minnesota study that tracked the eating habits of more than 62,000 people over a nine-year period.
 Why?
 Cooking meat at a high temperature causes chemicals called HCAs (heterocyclic amines) and PAHs (polycyclic aromatic hydrocarbons) to form.
-These carcinogens can cause changes in the DNA that can lead to cancer.
+These carcinogens can cause changes in DNA that can lead to cancer.
 Choose lean meats and trim the fat before grilling, because when fat and juices drip from meat, flames flare up and create more smoke, which leads to carcinogen formation.
 Flip frequently to reduce HCAs by 75 to 95 percent, according to research published in the Nutrition Action Healthletter.
 If you do char your meat, trim it away before eating.
 Here are other surprising habits that can raise your cancer risk.

 Cooking meat for a long time also leads to formation of carcinogens, because you are exposing it for a longer time to smoke and flames.
 Try fish, which cooks significantly quicker than chicken or beef, or make skewered kebobs with cubes of meat, which will take less time to be done.
 The American Institute for Cancer Research suggests zapping food in the microwave before throwing it on the grill, and according to Nutrition Action Healthletter, you can eliminate 90 percent of the HCAs by microwaving first.
 Be sure to place any partially cooked meat immediately on the grill to protect against bacteria and other food pathogens that cause illness.

-Skip the hotdogs and sausages.
+Skip the hot dogs and sausages.
 They might taste good, but cancer-causing substances form when these meats are preserved, says the American Institute For Cancer Research, which can lead to an increase in colorectal cancer.
 Here are one cardiologist's tips for recovering from a high-fat BBQ meal.

 If you can, turn your grill to a low-heat setting, which makes it harder for meat to burn or char.
 To prevent meat from sticking and burning, oil the grill rack.
 You can also avoid flames near your food by placing meat or veggies on a sheet of foil (for meat, poke holes to let the fat drip), which will protect food from smoke and cut back on flame flare-ups.